A BRIEF HISTORY

 - Controlled by punched paper tape

-- Machine motion strictly driven by coordinate commands
+- Machine motion driven strictly by coordinate instructions

 - No manual feed involved

-This moment is widely regarded as "the first time humans directly controlled machine-tool motion with digital data" — and the starting point of modern manufacturing.
+This moment is widely regarded as "the first time humanity controlled machine motion directly with digital data" — and the starting point of modern manufacturing.

 1952